noTxt/CascadeEnergy.github.io/_drafts/yeah-but-can-it-do-ten-million-lines.md

 turn your car lights off, and when you turned around there were 300,000 people ordering flat whites and spinach feta wraps.

-Just as troubling -- node streams feed data into an internal buffer.
-Any file of significant size will eventually fill up that buffer, and grind node to a crawl.
+Just as troubling -- Node.js streams feed data into an internal buffer.
+Any file of significant size will eventually fill up that buffer, and grind Node.js to a crawl.

 #### The "Use-Case" vs. "Churn" scales